top of page

 Using a restaurant analogy, you may either order a set menu, with or without a few changes or eat à la carte altogether and build your meal according to your taste and envy.
 Pursuing the analogy even further, you can also order wine pairing, i.e., associating the right wine with whatever you have ordered, which, translated into RPO language, means adding the right service when and where you need or want it.

 You may need to deliver on a very niche requirement.
-For example, you may be struggling to fill a large number of key roles, but the requirements are so unique that the job requisitions remain open longer than they should.
+For example, recruitment statistics show that 69% of HR leaders find AI-skilled roles harder to fill than other tech positions.
+You may be struggling to fill a big number of key roles, but the requirements are so unique that the job requisitions remain open longer than it should.
 Project RPO could help find the required talent, and ensure that the entire process runs effectively for everyone concerned.

 In a way, project RPO lets you test-drive a full-scale RPO solution.
 It gives you a sense of what it’s like to design, implement, and deliver RPO.